21centuryweather/21st-Century-Weather-Software-Wiki/UM/UM-intro.md

 ## Quick Start Guide

 To run the UM quickly.
-- Start a persistent session on `gadi`
+- Start a persistent session on `gadi` and login to it.
 - Pass MOSRS authentication
 - Load your `cylc` modules
 - `$ rosie co u-dl058`
 - `$ cd ~/roses/u-dl058`
-- In `~/roses/u-dl085/rose-suit.conf`, change the value of `ARCHDIR` if you don't have `gb02` permissions.
+- In `~/roses/u-dl085/rose-suit.conf`, check you have write permissions to the folder `ARCHDIR`, defined as `/scratch/${PROJECT}/${USER}`.
+If you don't know your default `gadi` project, see [here](https://opus.nci.org.au/spaces/Help/pages/230490489/FAQ...#FAQ...-'Permissiondenied'messagewhenworkingonanewproject.1).
 - `$ rose suite-run`

 ## Checking out a UM suite ##

-If you need to, repeat the steps of the previous tutorial to authenticate your MOSRS credentials.
+If you need to, repeat the steps of the previous tutorial to login to your persistent session and authenticate your MOSRS credentials.
 Then, checkout suite `u-dl058` using
 ```
 rosie co u-dl058
 ```